fact19/factApp/README.md

 3. Microbiology subject matter experts can contribute by sharing key information (Corona physical attributes (size/shape/color etc), its detection (optical, acoustic, thermal, radio wave sensitivity etc) and control (reaction to light, sound, radio waves, heat etc)
 4. Medical practitioners can contribute tips
 5. Psychologists can contribute tips to improve consciousness
-6. Contribute to your community (location based equipment sharing- what ?).
-7. Volunteer for equipment sanitization (how ?)
-8. App developers can contribute to the project
+6. App developers can contribute to the project
   1. UI developers for different smartphone platforms (Android, Apple)
   2. Integration of wearables (Smart watch etc)
-9. App QA engineers can contribute by Testing out the features as they are developed using their equipment
+7. App QA engineers can contribute by Testing out the features as they are developed using their equipment
-10. More to come
+8. More to come